ArctosDB/documentation-wiki/_how_to/developer-guide.markdown

 * use DataServices/Linkerizer to build URLs.
 There are currently three classes of URL supported:
     * no class-->default browser behavior
     * external-->"pop out" image appended, open in new window
-    * newWinLocal-->open in new window
+    * newWinLocal-->"info" image appended, open in new window (use for links to arctos.museum information pages such as code tables)

 ### CSS
 * when possible, use /includes/style.css for styling.
 (Directions for minimizing are inline.)